Compassion for the Unseen

 And so eight days later, Jesus showed up where Thomas was eating lunch and was like SURPRISE!
 "Put your finger here.
 And look at my hands.
 Put your hand into the wound in my side.
 Don’t be faithless any longer.
 Believe!”
 (John 20:27)

 But here's the thing, every person on planet earth knows injustice exists.
-So do we really need a video to motivate us to action?
+So do we really need a video to motivate us into action?

-In my opinion, the issue isn't really one of "seeing"; it's one of compassion.
-And as I sat there in emotional and physical pain after my accident, asking God what I could do to help, I felt him say: have compassion.
+The issue, in my opinion, isn't really one of "seeing"; it's one of compassion.
+And as I sat there in emotional and physical pain after my accident asking God what I could do to help the tent communities, I felt him say: have compassion.

 Compassion is the motivator to anything good.
 It's the reason we help the helpless, the reason God came to Earth, and the reason we forgive others (and why he forgives us!)

-Because without compassion, the biggest problems of our world will remain "unfixable".
+So the question is - Do we have compassion for those we cannot see?
+Do we have compassion simply because that's how God has called us to live??
+(1 John 4:19; John 15:12) Because without compassion, the biggest problems of our world will remain "unfixable."
 We will choose to view them as insurmountable and therefore say, "What's the point in helping?"

 But Jesus says: